SUPERPROTO Main Page

 How to buy a SUPERPROTO

-SUPERPROTO kits are available in limited quantities for $65, plus $10 shipping and handling.
+Due to low demand SUPERPROTO kits are no longer available.
+They used to sell for $65, plus $10 shipping and handling.